MatiasR73/eprel-sql-project/README.md

 "create-energyclass-table-for-ranking.sql" to make a table of energyclasses and assign point variable to them.
 "rank-organisations-by-energyclasspoints" to list organisations from single table and rank them by how high energyclass avg they have.

+Step 5:
+Create a way to display the results.